Applying for Financial Aid

 Students who did not officially withdraw and have earned all F’s or Incompletes are considered to be Unofficial Withdrawals.
 These students must prove class attendance beyond the 60% point of the term.
 If this proof is not available, their aid earned will be calculated thru the Return to Title IV Funds worksheet located on the FAA Access website.
 This calculation will be done at the 50% point of the term as directed by federal requirements.
 The amount of funds returned for the student from their tuition and institutional charges is an obligation the student will owe the university.
 Counseling will be done with the student regarding any funds that are pending disbursement or returned to the government.

 There is a separate application for Summer Financial Aid (PDF).
-(The form must be printed, completed and submitted in its entirety; altered forms will not be accepted.)
+(The form must be printed, completed, hand signed, and submitted in its entirety; altered forms will not be accepted.)

 If you have any questions regarding financial aid, please contact our office.
-Financial aid counselors are assigned to students based on the first letter of the student's last name.
+Graduate financial aid counselors are assigned to students based on the program you are enrolling in.

 Front Desk: 423.869.6336

 Marcia Yeary-Hembree, Graduate Financial Aid Counselor: 423.869.6451 or 1.800.325.0900, ext.
 6451

 Carol Luntsford, Graduate Financial Aid Counselor: 423.869.7169 or 1.800.325.0900, ext.
 7169